-- Approximately 57% of the fields surveyed were currently enrolled in a cost share conservation program, including both state and federal level programs. - The assessment found that most farmers were testing their soil, with 92% of the surveyed fields being sampled at least once every four years.
-The vast majority of soil samples (85%) were completed using precision agriculture, via grid or zone methods. - Approximately 62% of fields surveyed had phosphorus applied using variable-rate technology (VRT); 21% of fields had nitrogen applied using VRT. - Nearly 55% of the fields were either no tilled or minimally tilled. - The assessment found that 59% of the farmland assessed was owned by the farmer and 41% was in a lease. - Farm familiarity is very high as 92% of the fields were managed by the farmer for three years or longer with only 8% being farmed less than three years. - Farmers utilized fertilizer retailers and crop consultants for 87% of fields surveyed. - Commercial fertilizer is the majority nutrient source (80%) used in this region, followed by manure (14%).
+- The assessment found that most farmers were testing their soil, with 76% of the surveyed fields being sampled at least once every four years.
+The vast majority of soil samples (91%) were completed using precision agriculture, via grid or zone methods. - Approximately 64% of fields surveyed had phosphorus applied using variable-rate technology (VRT); 24% of fields had nitrogen (N) applied using VRT. - Nearly 77% of the fields were either no-tilled or minimally-tilled. - The assessment found that 60% of the farmland assessed was owned by the farmer and 40% was in a lease. - Farm familiarity is very high as 92% of the fields were managed by the farmer for three years or longer with only 8% being farmed less than three years. - Farmers utilized fertilizer retailers and crop consultants for 85% of fields surveyed.